-MacPaw has an interesting business model that allows any prospective users the ability to download and test the software for free in exchange for limited cleaning potential.
+MacPaw has a convenient business model that allows any prospective users the ability to download, install, and test CleanMyMac X for free in exchange for limited cleaning potential.
 How limited?
-The free version of CleanMyMac X will only clean up to 500MB which is a minuscule amount compared to what you should expect to regain using their premium licensed version (we did not test the free version within this review).
+The free version of CleanMyMac X will only clean up to 500MB.
+Truthfully, this is a minuscule amount compared to the likely results of a licensed version.
+We did not test the free version within this review.

-However, this method gives anyone on the fence about buying a license a chance to preview the software on a limited basis and get a feel for the user interface and feature-set.
-For some very light users, the 500MB may be just enough to cover your optimization needs.
+However, this method gives anyone on the fence about buying a license a chance to preview CleanMyMac X on a limited basis and get a feel for the user interface and feature set.
+For some light users, the 500MB may be just enough to cover basic optimization needs.

-Most will benefit significantly from the premium version especially if you are a heavy user of your Mac or have owned your Apple computer for many years.
-CleanMyMac licenses are sold in both a year subscription or lifetime use which costs more but keeps from having to re-bill in the coming years.
+Most will benefit significantly from the premium version, especially if you are a heavy user of your Mac or have owned your Apple computer for many years.
+CleanMyMac licenses can be purchased in both a yearly subscription or lifetime use which costs more but keeps from having to re-bill in the coming years.

-Upgrade Fee For Older Versions of CleanMyMac 1, 2 or 3
+Upgrade Fee For Older Versions of CleanMyMac 3 or previous versions